 ✅Ask questions to coaches that help you get the information you need about each school and baseball program to determine if it would be a good fit for what you are looking for

 ✅When it isn't clear, ask coaches you have been communicating with where you stand on their recruiting list, what their level of interest is, and what their expectations are moving forward

 ✅Continue to do research on the coaches, programs, and schools that you are in communication with

-✅Continue to respond to emails and phone coals from college coaches as promptly as possible to show that you are a consistent and reliable communicator
+✅Continue to respond to emails and phone calls from college coaches as promptly as possible to show that you are a consistent and reliable communicator

 ✅Continue to follow up on ignored emails and phone calls after 1-2 weeks to verify that coaches received them and reiterate interest

 ✅Work to set up campus visits with the schools that are recruiting you and/or visit schools of interest and let the coaching staff know you will be on campus and are interested in their program

 ✅Learn about why it’s important you take the lead in communication with coaches

 ✅Learn about why it’s important to keep an open mind and your options open when hearing from new schools or communicating with schools that you are not familiar with

 ✅Learn about best practices for creating strong and reliable patterns of communication with college coaches